 Potential Savings: Energy Star estimates that most homes can save 20% on heating and cooling costs by sealing and insulating.

-Where to Buy: The Black & Decker TLD100 Energy Series Thermal Leak Detector is available at most big box home improvement stores and can also be purchased from Amazon for $49.99.
+Where to Buy: The Black & Decker TLD100 Energy Series Thermal Leak Detector is available at most big box home improvement stores and can also be purchased from Amazon.

 Ecobee Programmable Thermostat